silvestrpredko/near-demo/README.md

 ## How to run tests

-For this demo was implemented integration tests that are used a `Near` [workspaces](https://github.com/near/workspaces-rs) Please take a look at `integration-tests`
+For this demo was implemented integration tests that are used a `Near` [workspaces](https://github.com/near/workspaces-rs)

+Please take a look on `integration-tests`

 ```sh
 cargo run-tests